 Frozen Shoulder Phase 2: Frozen

 While the good news is that pain typically subsides during the second phase of frozen shoulder, the bad news is that range of motion becomes drastically limited.
-Stiffening becomes so severe that not only can the patient not move the shoulder but the physician cannot manipulate it either.
+Stiffening becomes so severe that not only can the patient not move the shoulder but it can be difficult for the physician to manipulate as well.
 This restriction can greatly limit arm function and ability to complete routine tasks.
 While there are steps that can be taken to help ease inflammation and improve motion, most patients will remain in this phase for anywhere from 6 weeks to 6 months.

 Frozen Shoulder Phase 3: Thawing